MorningCoffeeDev/one_report/doc/define-report-table.md

 # Define Table

- Table is used for config report's data format.
+ Table is used for config report's export data format.

-## A table is:
+## A table is composed of:

  - A collection: include rows;
  - A row: include columns;